-Assign a user to the deployment role
+- Assign a user to the deployment role.

-- In the console, create a deployment user.
-We recommend that you create a dedicated deployment user for Code Manager use.
+Tip: Create a dedicated deployment user for Code Manager use.

-- Add the deployment user to the Code Deployers role.
-This role is automatically created on install, with default permissions for code deployment and token lifetime management.
+Note: This role is automatically created on install, with default permissions for code deployment and token lifetime management.

 - Create a password by clicking Generate Password.